Anglia Counselling Ltd

 Why not try using Grey Rock?
 When being confronted time and again by the narcissist, to preserve your energy and protect yourself, behave like a boring grey rock.
 By using single word replies, a dull tone, staying or appearing ‘emotionless’, the narcissist will soon lose interest and go for a fix elsewhere.

 Every situation is different and some may be more difficult than others.
 The above are a few quick suggestions and may not be easy to implement dependent upon your circumstances but you CAN make a start.
-I can recommend some wonderful support groups, like Swan Waters and my training program Your Mindful Journey.
+I can recommend some wonderful support groups, as well as my training program Your Mindful Journey.
 Also, during the week of 22-28 January 2018, I will be joining in the launch of Narcissist Avoidance Action Week in partnership with SwanWaters and LeanOnUs who will also be providing excellent insight, tips and resources.

 Join me on my Facebook event The game’s up for the narcissist (in your life)!
 I’m also available if you have any questions about your situation and can help you work through it.